0xProject/0x-launch-kit-frontend/README.md

 A browser tab will open in the `http://localhost:3001` address.
 You'll need to connect MetaMask to the network used by the relayer.

 You can optionally pass in any relayer endpoint that complies with the [0x Standard Relayer API](https://github.com/0xProject/standard-relayer-api).
-For example, if you want to mirror Kovan liquidity from [Radar Relay](https://radarrelay.com/):
+For example, if you want to show liquidity from 0x API:

 ```
 REACT_APP_RELAYER_URL='https://api.0x.org/sra' REACT_APP_RELAYER_WS_URL='wss://api.0x.org/sra' REACT_APP_NETWORK_ID=1 REACT_APP_CHAIN_ID=1 yarn start